Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 - Description: Enter a description for the profile.
 This setting is optional, but recommended.

-Select Associated app, select an existing OEMConfig app you previously added > OK.
+In Associated app, select an existing OEMConfig app you previously added > Select.
 Be sure to choose the correct OEMConfig app for the devices you're assigning the policy to.

 If you added an OEMConfig app and synced it to Google Play, but it's not listed as an Associated app, you may have to contact Intune to onboard the app.
 See adding a new app (in this article).

-In Configure settings with, choose to use the Configuration designer or JSON editor:
+In Configure settings, select the Configuration designer or JSON editor:

 Read the OEM documentation to make sure you're configuring the properties correctly.
 These app properties are included by the OEM, not Intune.
 Intune does minimal validation of the properties, or what you enter.
 For example, if you enter